Frequently Asked Questions

 A: Here are some common reasons to contact an intellectual property lawyer:

-You want to make sure all your business's bases are covered so that you can avoid potential litigation
+You want to make sure all your business's bases are covered so that you can avoid potential litigation; or

 A: Here's the simple version: Patents protect inventions, such as new and useful devices, methods, manufactures, and compositions of matter.
 Plants and designs are also patentable.
-(By the way, did you know that pot is patentable?)
 Trademarks protect brand names and logos.
 Copyrights protect creative works, such as illustrations, photographs, sculptures, and literary works.
 Trade secrets protect confidential information—such as devices, techniques, and formulas—that give businesses a competitive edge.

 Learn more about the different types of intellectual property: